smeetinc/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7 - Script to add execute permission for owner, group and other user Task 8 - Script to add all permissions for other users only Task 9 - Script to add all permissions for owner, read and execute permission for groups, and write and execute permission for other users
-Task 10 - Script to take up the same mode as the hello file
+Task 10 - Script to take up the same mode as the hello file Task 11 - Script to add execute permission to all subdirectories of the current directory for the owner, the group owner and all other users